mjansen4857/pathplanner/Writerside/topics/pplib-Follow-a-Single-Path.md

 def followPathCommand(pathName: str):
     path = PathPlannerPath.fromPathFile(pathName)

-    # You must wrap the path following command in a FollowPathWithEvents command in order for event markers to work
-    return FollowPathWithEvents(
-        FollowPathHolonomic(
+    return FollowPathHolonomic(
         path,
         self.getPose, # Robot pose supplier
         self.getRobotRelativeSpeeds, # ChassisSpeeds supplier.
 MUST BE ROBOT RELATIVE self.driveRobotRelative, # Method that will drive the robot given ROBOT RELATIVE ChassisSpeeds HolonomicPathFollowerConfig( # HolonomicPathFollowerConfig, this should likely live in your Constants class PIDConstants(5.0, 0.0, 0.0), # Translation PID constants PIDConstants(5.0, 0.0, 0.0), # Rotation PID constants 4.5, # Max module speed, in m/s
             0.4, # Drive base radius in meters.
 Distance from robot center to furthest module.
             ReplanningConfig() # Default path replanning config.
 See the API for the options here ),
-            self # Reference to this subsystem to set requirements ),
+        self.shouldFlipPath, # Supplier to control path flipping based on alliance color self # Reference to this subsystem to set requirements )

-        path, # FollowPathWithEvents also requires the path self.getPose # FollowPathWithEvents also requires the robot pose supplier )
+def shouldFlipPath():
+    # Boolean supplier that controls when the path will be mirrored for the red alliance
+    # This will flip the path being followed to the red side of the field.
+    # THE ORIGIN WILL REMAIN ON THE BLUE SIDE
+    return DriverStation.getAlliance() == DriverStation.Alliance.kRed
 ```

 </tab>